-The Great Escape Lodge is the first and only indoor water park from the Six Flags chain.
-When it opened, it was also New York's first indoor water park and the first major indoor water park resort in the Northeast U.S. Located across from The Great Escape, the hotel and indoor water park provide additional amenities for guests during the theme park's May-to-October operating season.
-Open year-round, the resort also provides off-season fun.
+The Great Escape Lodge is the first and only (thus far) indoor water park from the Six Flags chain.
+When it opened, it was also New York's first indoor water park and the first major indoor water park resort in the Northeast U.S. Located across from The Great Escape theme park, the hotel, and indoor water park provide additional amenities for guests during the theme park's May to October operating season.
+Open year-round; the resort also provides off-season fun.

-The medium-sized indoor water park offers the usual assortment of slides, a (surprisingly long) lazy river, and other water fun.
-Featured attractions include the Tall Timbers Treehouse, an interactive water play structure with a tipping bucket, the Avalanche family raft ride, and Boogie Bear Surf, a FlowRider wave simulator for body surfing.
+Attractions include the usual assortment of slides, a (surprisingly long) lazy river, and other water fun.
+Standouts include the Tall Timbers Treehouse, an interactive water play structure with a tipping bucket, the Avalanche family raft ride, and Boogie Bear Surf, a FlowRider wave simulator for body surfing.
 The unique roof is made of a transparent material that allows plenty of sunshine and makes year-round tanning possible.

-The indoor water park is open to registered hotel guests and admission is included in the room rates.
+The indoor water park is open to registered hotel guests, and admission is included in the room rates.
 Day passes for the general public are also available.
 Information is available on the Six Flags Great Escape official site.
-The resort offers birthday party and special event packages.
+The resort offers birthday parties and special event packages.
 The resort often offers special deals, including packages that combine stays at the Lodge with tickets to The Great Escape theme park.

 From Boston: I-90W (Mass Turnpike) to Exit B3.
 Take I-90 to I-87N (towards Albany) to Exit 20.
 Take Route 9S and turn right onto Six Flags Drive.